krishna1194/Data-Projects/README.md

 # Data-Projects

-I'll be updating this folder with multiple Data projects.
+I'll be updating this folder with Multiple Data Projects.
+All the projects will be coded using Python.

 | S.No  | Project Name | Company Name | Brief Description |
 | ------------- | ------------- | ------------- | ------------- |